-The PCB is the heart of a boiler.
+The PCB (Printed Circuit Board) is the heart of a boiler.
 Is the display panel showing any lights or codes, or is it completely blank?

-A boiler will immediately lockout without a working PCB, as this unit communicates with all electrical components in the boiler (pump, fan etc) to work.
+A boiler will immediately lockout without a working PCB, as this unit facilitates communication between all electrical components of the boiler.

 Check the condition of the fuse.
 If the fuse hasn’t blown, try plugging in the boiler elsewhere.
-And of course, check your property’s electricity hasn’t tripped.
+And, of course, check to see if your property’s electricity has tripped.

 #5 – Monitor Heat Flow

 There’s a flow and return water pipe on each boiler.
 One should be piping hot, the other slightly cooler.

 Flow is the hot water leaving the system; it travels around, and returns via the return.
 Naturally, the water will lose some heat as it travels around radiators and pipes; but it shouldn’t be exactly cold.